-When you read a label that says it’s “not tested on animals”, 9 times out of 10 it’s nothing more than a marketing scheme.
-It’s written there because they want you to buy it.
+When you read a label that says it's "not tested on animals", nine times out of ten it's nothing more than a marketing scheme.
+It's written there because they want you to buy it, whether or not the product is truly cruelty-free.
 Companies know that more and more of us demand cruelty-free products every day, which is great!
 But it also means that we have to be increasingly careful and discerning about those claims.

 Let's also not forget that animal testing claims are not regulated by the FDA, which means that companies are free to declare anything on their labels without breaking any laws.

 If you're a beginner when it comes to animal testing, here's what you need to know.
 There are different ways for a company to be involved in animal testing:

 1. The Finished Products

 A finished product is the final product that's being sold on the shelf.
 Finished products used to frequently be tested on animals, but it's rare for this to happen today.